 Without a doubt, ferries are the best (and certainly most scenic) way to get around the Italian Riviera.
-Boats run regularly from Santa Margherita’s main ferry terminal to a variety of destinations including Genoa, Portofino, Rapallo, Camogli, and Cinque Terre.
+Boats run regularly from Santa Margherita Ligure’s main ferry terminal to a variety of destinations including Genoa, Portofino, Rapallo, Camogli, and Cinque Terre.

 The cost ranges from EUR 5 to 30 round-trip depending on your destination.
 You can find more information on the ferries here.

-From Santa Margherita, the ferry makes its first stop in Portofino to let off and take on passengers – a tease, really – before moving on to our first stop for the day, the azure cove of San Fruttuoso.
+From Santa Margherita Ligure, the ferry makes its first stop in Portofino to let off and take on passengers – a tease, really – before moving on to our first stop for the day, the azure cove of San Fruttuoso.

 Secluded San Fruttuoso Italy